Defective verb: Catalan

 In Catalan, defective verbs are usually defective for semantic reasons.
 Due to their impersonal nature, haver-hi and caldre are used in only the third person.
 The implicit repetition intrinsic to the meaning of soler results in it having forms in only the present and imperfect tenses.
 Verbs pertaining to meteorological phenomena, such as ploure, can be conjugated in only the third person singular, although a third person plural form is also possible when used with a metaphorical sense.
 Additionally, lleure is used only in the third person, while dar lacks present tense forms, with the exceptions of the first person plural and second person plural.
 Defective verbs in Catalan can generally also be used in the impersonal forms of the infinitive, gerund, and past participle.

 Finnish

 At least one Finnish verb lacks the first infinitive (dictionary/lemma) form.
 In Finnish, "kutian helposti" ("I'm sensitive to tickling") can be said, but for the verb "kutian" (here conjugated in singular first person, present tense) there is no non-conjugated form.
 Hypothetically, the first infinitive could be "kudita", but this form is not actually used.
-Additionally, the negative verb (ei, et, en, emme...) has neither an infinitive form nor a 1st person singular imperative form.
+Additionally, the negative verb (ei, et, en, emme...) does not have an infinitive form.